xavirepi/xavirepi/README.md

 - ⚡ Fun fact: ...
 -->

-#### Currently looking for an opportunity as a Junior Frontend Web Developer
+#### Currently looking for a job opportunity as a Junior Frontend Web Developer

 #### My stack: